-In Cape Town, South Africa, we partnered with Improchem on a water-recycling project that has reduced the amount of water withdrawn each day by our Cape Town Refinery by approximately 75 percent.
-This reduction made water available for an additional 6,000 homes in Western Cape province.
+In Cape Town, South Africa, we partnered with Improchem on a water-recycling project that has reduced by approximately 75 percent the amount of water withdrawn each day by our Cape Town Refinery.
+This reduction is the equivalent of water used by 6,000 homes in Western Cape province.

 Our refinery achieved this reduction by building a reverse osmosis plant that purifies treated wastewater from the Potsdam Wastewater Treatment Works to nearly drinking water quality.
 This purified water is subsequently reused onsite at our refinery.

-Our refinery in Richmond, California, is the largest user of reclaimed water in the San Francisco Bay Area, where approximately 60 percent of water withdrawn is water that has already been used.
+Our refinery in Richmond, California, is the largest user of reclaimed water in the San Francisco Bay Area.
+Approximately one third of water withdrawn by the refinery is water that has already been used.
 One of the projects that contributed to this achievement was the Richmond Advanced Recycled Expansion (RARE), a joint effort with the East Bay Municipal Water District.
 The RARE Water Project facility doubled the daily allowable capacity for use of certain reclaimed water at the refinery, from 3 million gallons to more than 6 million gallons.
 Use of reclaimed water from the RARE Water Project facility frees up enough fresh water to supply up to 16,000 homes (46,000 people) on a daily basis.